 SUMMARY & RECOMMENDATION: Janatha Garage is no great shakes of a movie, but its directorial flaws and narrative composition make a useful example of how not to construct an action crime saga; Arjun Reddy has far more heart and feels much more ambitious despite its smaller scale, summarized best through its memorable yet flawed title character.
 Ala Vaikunthapurramuloo is the strongest of the bunch, with likable, charismatic characters that take advantage of a cute family drama without taking themselves or the film’s genre flourishes too seriously.

-—> I DON’T RECOMMEND Janatha Garage for casual viewing, am ON THE FENCE with regards to Arjun Reddy, and RECCOMEND Ala Vaikunthapurramuloo.
+—> I DON’T RECOMMEND Janatha Garage for casual viewing, am ON THE FENCE with regards to Arjun Reddy, and RECOMEND Ala Vaikunthapurramuloo.

 ?
 How do those bad guys bounce off the ground so high when the heroes hit them?
 Is the ground made of trampolines?